anlbora/Seaborn-Data-Analysis/README.md

 - **Advanced Statistical Analysis:** Integrate advanced statistical analysis tools and algorithms to enable users to perform more complex data analysis tasks, including regression analysis, clustering, and predictive modeling.
 - **Data Preprocessing Tools:** Incorporate data preprocessing functionalities such as missing value imputation, outlier detection, feature scaling, and transformation to streamline the data preparation process before analysis.
 - **Integration with Machine Learning Libraries:** Allow seamless integration with popular machine learning libraries such as scikit-learn and TensorFlow to enable users to build and evaluate machine learning models directly within the application.
+- **User Input for Machine Learning:** Allow user to input their own parameters to predict instead of random input.